Direct Debits – MABS Investigates

 Most financial institutions and creditors will charge a fee.
 This might happen if there is not enough money in your account on the date the direct debit is due.
 This charge varies from institution to institution so check this out.

 Generally, the creditor will try again to debit the money from your account.
 This could be within the next 5 days.
-This grace window gives you an opportunity to ensure there is enough money in your account.
+This grace window allows you to ensure there is enough money in your account.
 This is why it is so important to keep an eye on your account regularly.

 The general rule is that if you miss 3 direct debits in a row it will be automatically cancelled.
 This is to prevent the missed direct debit fee from being repeatedly charged.